RameeA/streamlit_tile_grid/README.md

 # Streamlit Tile Grid
 Library to display tile grid which can be used to showcase key metrics within a dashboard or other application.
-You can use bootstrap icons on the top of your tiles (https://icons.getbootstrap.com/)
+You can use bootstrap icons on the top of your tiles (https://icons.getbootstrap.com/).
+Example app deployed here https://rameea-streamlit-tile-grid-examplesexample-app-o022ba.streamlit.app/

 ## Installation